josh-works/josh-works.github.io/_posts/2021-07-28-depression.md

 And then in July, I got home, and just... stopped.
 I've been climbing for over 15 years now, and never have I ever taken and unforced break from climbing, other than a few weeks here and there, with some "active rest" to keep the tendons from thinking they're not needed anymore, usually worked in between some training/performance cycles.

-I stopped climbing cold turkey, late July.
-Hardly touched the wall through November, when my wife and I bought a house, and then I managed to absolutely eff up my back in a horrible way.

-I could barely walk.
-I spent weeks being unable to do anything.
-I wasn't healthy or strong enough to move furniture around or hang things on walls, so I also didn't have an ergonomic workspace set up.

-I'd done some interviewing; I got an offer at $130k/yr (!!!) at a local software company, but declined, because I had another opportunity (at the same equivalent pay) for contract technical writing for a teeny tiny startup that will, I think, be extremely successful, and you will absolutely hear about the company some day.

 My depression was particularly bad then, _but I didn't even realize I was depressed_; I just felt extremely anxious and sad most of my waking hours.

-After 10 days with the startup, I told the founder that it wasn't working for me.
-We had a 12 time difference, and the work was managed in a bit of a haphazard way.
-I wasn't able to draw a good line between working and not working.
-I'd worked straight through Thanksgiving weekend, and was just in a terrible place, emotionally.

-The company was based on the other side of the globe, and didn't have a lot of async communication practices in place, and too much of my time was spent regaining/sharing context, and feeling like my time wasn't being well spent when the team was asleep, and then feeling bad about that.

-The founder was bummed I was leaving, and I still am too.
-I think if I'd been even half-way emotionally well, that role would have been a ton of fun, and I could have made impacts above and beyond what we'd both hoped for.

-My capacity for work was greatly diminished by physical injuries, the year of depression, covid lockdowns, and having my traditional sources of stability (climbing, my marriage) were instead sources of difficulty.

 ### August-October 2020